PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * check free disk size in PD2P using DQ2.queryStorageUsage
   * use function index in getPandaIDsForProdDB
   * reduced the number of rotated logs
   * use cernmx.cern.ch